website-templates/jekyll-inclusion/README.md

 * npm install
 * bower install

-Than you can use next tasks for grunt:

 ### Editorconfig
 This project have .editorconfig file at the root that used by your code editor with editorconfig plugin.
 It describes codestyle like indent style, trailing whitespaces etc. See more details [here](http://editorconfig.org/)